 Ransomware: Ransomware is the most profitable technique of malware.
 Cybercriminals install ransomware on a user’s computer system and encode files and other data then ask for a ransom amount to unlock a user’s data and files.
 Cybercriminals in a few cases, transfer the data to a server that they can control and use it.

 Cryptojacking Malware: Cybercriminal hacks into the computer system and installs the software.
-A software consumes the power and resources of the system to mine cryptocurrencies.
+Software consumes the power and resources of the system to mine cryptocurrencies.
 It can steal cryptocurrency wallets.
 Cryptojacking uses a code that is hard to detect and runs in the background.

 Botnet Malware: Cybercriminals use a bot to infect a group of computers and use them for a malicious flood attack.
 A botnet is a self-disseminated malware that connects back to the main server.
 Bots formed in huge numbers called a botnet.
 A botnet exploits the vulnerability and can spread to millions of computers.
 It can interrupt the supply chain, steal sensitive information, and create disruption.